This post has been updated on January 16th, 2020, after the transposition of the EU AML5 directive.

 Obliged entities as far as reasonably possible conduct monitoring of the business relationship by increasing the number and timing of controls applied, and selecting patterns of transactions that need further examination.

-These steps will ensure a safer environment and substantially reduce illegal activities across financial platforms.
+These steps will ensure a safer environment and substantially reduce illegal activities using cryptocurrency platforms, in this way benefiting every user by making the whole sector safer, more trusted and recognized.

-- To meet the upcoming AML5 directives, companies like SpectroCoin will have to implement some regulatory changes for its current operations – identifying our clients, implementing additional KYC processes and monitoring suspicious activities, to name a few.
+- To meet the underlying AML5 requirements, companies like SpectroCoin are implementing some regulatory changes for its current operations – identifying and verifying clients, understanding the profile of our client and monitoring suspicious activities, to name a few.
 These steps will include a revision of current customers’ documents and, if needed, implementing additional documents-gathering processes to fill the gaps in the beneficial ownership data.

 The bright side